Alejogb1/job-board/blog-data/can-parallel-processing-of-dataframe-rows-be-performed-effectively-with-stanford-nlps-stanza.md

 id: "can-parallel-processing-of-dataframe-rows-be-performed-effectively-with-stanford-nlps-stanza"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've spent more than my fair share of late nights elbow-deep in both pandas DataFrames and NLP pipelines, and this intersection, specifically using Stanza, is where things get interesting.
 The short answer is: it's possible, and under certain circumstances, quite effective, but with crucial considerations.
 Let's dive into how and why.

 My experience with a large-scale sentiment analysis project a few years back, involving several million customer reviews extracted into a DataFrame, highlighted the performance bottlenecks that can arise.
-We were initially using a basic loop, iterating over rows, and it was *painfully* slow.
+We were initially using a basic loop, iterating over rows, and it was _painfully_ slow.
 The serial processing just couldn't keep pace.
 That's when we began exploring parallel processing with Stanza.
-The key here, and what I've learned repeatedly, is not just throwing cores at the problem, but doing it intelligently, understanding *where* the gains are to be had.
+The key here, and what I've learned repeatedly, is not just throwing cores at the problem, but doing it intelligently, understanding _where_ the gains are to be had.

 The challenge lies in the nature of NLP tasks themselves.
 While parsing and annotation with Stanza can be heavily parallelized, the initial creation of the Stanza `Pipeline` object is generally not thread-safe and can incur overhead when recreated frequently.
 Therefore, the approach we need to take involves utilizing process-based parallelism where each process has its own copy of the `Pipeline` object.
 This allows us to bypass the thread-safety limitations and exploit multiple cores efficiently.